kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 #SBATCH --mail-type=ALL     # Notify when job starts/ends/fails
 #SBATCH --mail-user=        # Your email address
 ```

+NB: A hash character followed by a space `# ` means "do not execute anything on this line after this symbol".
+It's a way to leave comments that won't interfere with the code.

 To see what types of processors are available run `sinfo`
 <p align="left">